albumeers/pagegen-tutorial/README.md

   </set>
 ```

 6. Now we are going to add three stamp boxes.
-Boxes are defined using the &lt;s&gt; tag and include a few attributes (such as image and shape).
+Boxes are defined using the &lt;s&gt; tag pair and include a few attributes (such as image and shape).
 However for 99% of the stamp boxes they are empty "s" tags with string content.
 The content is a little querky to learn (but once learned it is straight forward).
 All "s" tags require _five_ sets of "" four of which may or may not have content.
 There are as follows:
    * The first set of "" represents the stamp dimensions as "width height".
 This is in mm, and is the measurement of the stamp frame + any paper to the perforations.  ie. it is the paper size (not image size).
 The system will automatically generate extra width and height to give it a centered appearance and allow for things like stamp mounts.
    * The second set of "" represents the rate/denomination.
 A blank line will be added after it automatically.
 Examples include "1c" or "£5"
    * The third set of "" represents the primary description.
 This is used to describe the color of the stamp such as "Red and Green".
 For modern stamps with many colors, "Multicolored" is used.
    * The fourth set of "" is often empty on early stamps unless it is calling out a specific feature eg. "(Thick Paper)".
 For modern stamps it is used to describe the stamp in brackets "(Pugg Dog)".
 This descriptor gets a unique font declaration and is often italicized.
-Text generally should be included in parenthesis ().
+Text generally should be included in brackets/parentheses ().
 On earlier issues this is often used to call out a specific variant where a unique row-set is not desired.
    * The fifth set of "" is used for numbers.
 Typically the common number is shown first followed optionally by a more specialized number.
 In the example below, "900" is refering to a _catalogue not named_ #900 and (798) represents _another catalogue_ #798

 Lets add three boxes to the stamp-row as follows: